Vehicle operating licences – how to ensure your business stays compliant

 • have adequate facilities or arrangements for the maintenance of the goods vehicle

-• have the ability to obey the rules, particularly around drivers’ hours, making sure vehicles are not overloaded, ensure that drivers have the correct licence and training.
+• have the ability to obey the rules, particularly around drivers’ hours, making sure vehicles are not overloaded, and ensure that drivers have the correct licence and training.

 More information on the requirements to apply for an operator’s licence can be found at: Goods vehicle operator licensing guide | GOV.UK